statamic-rad-pack/campaign-monitor/README.md

 ## Usage

 Create your Statamic [forms](https://statamic.dev/forms#content) as usual.
+When editing the form you'll see a "Campaign Monitor Integration" section where you can configure if and how that form integrates with Campaign Monitor.

 Don't forget to add the consent field to your blueprint.

+You can also manage if new users are added a list using the dedicated settings view in the control panel.

 *Configuration in the Control Panel:*